 "You can go a long, long way in getting what you want when you have a lot of money," said Professor Keith Humphreys of Stanford University, a former adviser on drug policy under President Barack Obama.
 "And it's only when things get so disastrous that finally there's enough popular will aroused to push back."

-OxyContin-maker Purdue Pharma pleaded guilty and agreed to pay more than $600 million in fines in 2007 for misleading the public about the risks of its drug.
-But the painkiller continued to rack up blockbuster sales, generating more than $22 billion over the last decade.
+The drug's manufacturer, Purdue Pharma, pleaded guilty and agreed to pay more than $600 million in fines in 2007 for misleading the public about the risks of OxyContin.
+But the drug continued to rack up blockbuster sales, generating more than $22 billion over the last decade.

 "In practice and governance, the Pain Care Forum is like any of the hundreds of policy coalitions in Washington and throughout the nation," the company said in a statement, adding: "Purdue complies with all applicable lobbying disclosure laws and requirements."